 - Chest pain

 Hypertrophic cardiomyopathy is usually inherited.
 There's a 50 percent chance that the children of a parent with hypertrophic cardiomyopathy will inherit the genetic mutation for the disease.
-Close relatives — parents, children or siblings — of a person with hypertrophic cardiomyopathy should ask their doctors about screening for the disease.
+First-degree relatives — parents, children or siblings — of a person with hypertrophic cardiomyopathy should ask their doctors about screening for the disease.

 Many people with hypertrophic cardiomyopathy (HCM) don't experience significant health problems.
 But some people experience complications, including: